baturalpoz06/uav-navigation-ppo/README.md

   failing to complete the route — which is precisely why collisions are rare enough to create the base-rate problem in §6.5.

-Ensemble environment:
+Ensemble environment (Part 3):

 ```
 Python 3.12.13 | Stable-Baselines3 2.9.0 | PyTorch 2.11.0+cu128
 Gymnasium 1.3.0 | NumPy 1.26.4 (2.x breaks PyFlyt's compiled dependencies)
 ```

+Part 4 (`LunarLander-v3`) has no PyFlyt dependency and therefore no NumPy pin; it requires `gymnasium[box2d]` for the Box2D physics backend.

 Training ran on CPU: for an MLP policy of this size, CPU outperformed an L4 GPU (207 vs 170 fps) because the simulator, not the network, is the bottleneck.

-Evaluation seeds: exploration `1000–1149`, held-out `1150–1349`.
-The held-out range was not executed until the hypothesis was frozen.
+Evaluation seeds — Part 3: exploration `1000–1149`, held-out `1150–1349`.
+Part 4: exploration `1000–1299`, confirmatory `2000–2299`.
+In both parts the second range was not executed until the hypothesis was frozen.

 ---

-## 9. Repository structure
+## 10. Repository structure

 ```
 ├── notebooks/
 │   ├── 01_ppo_training.ipynb              # policy training + reward shaping study
-│   └── 02_ensemble_uncertainty.ipynb  # ensemble, analysis, held-out test
+│   ├── 02_ensemble_uncertainty.ipynb      # drone ensemble, analysis, held-out test
+│   └── 03_lunarlander_replication.ipynb   # second environment, causal analysis
 ├── models/
 │   ├── ppo_quadx_waypoints_1M.zip         # Part 1 policy (obs=24, legacy env)
-│   └── ensemble/
+│   ├── ensemble/
-│       └── seed{1,2,3,4}.zip          # ensemble members (obs=27)
+│   │   └── seed{1,2,3,4}.zip              # drone ensemble members (obs=27)
+│   └── lunarlander/
+│       └── ppo_lunarlander_seed{1..8}.zip # LunarLander ensemble members
 ├── figures/
 └── requirements.txt
 ```

 ---

-## 10. Limitations and future work
+## 11. Limitations and future work

-- **Five collision episodes** in the exploration set.
-Confidence intervals are wide;
+- **Small failure counts in Part 3.** Five collision episodes in the exploration set;
-  the held-out set roughly doubles the failure count but this remains a small-sample study.
+  confidence intervals are wide.
+Part 4 addresses this directly (24 + 28 failures) but does so in a different environment.
-- **N = 4** members.
-Five or more would reduce variance in the disagreement estimate, though sample size, not ensemble size, was the binding constraint here.
+- **N = 4** members in Part 3.
+Part 4 used 8, which reduced held-out drift
+  substantially — though sample size, not ensemble size, was the binding constraint.
-- **Absolute threshold.** Defining τ as an online percentile of recent flights rather than a fixed constant would let it track distribution shift — the most direct fix for §6.9.
+- **Absolute threshold.** Defining τ as an online percentile of recent flights rather than a fixed constant would let it track distribution shift — the most direct fix for §6.9, partially addressed in §7.4 by reporting a curve instead.
 - **Single executor.** Whether disagreement predicts failure for a policy that is itself the ensemble mean is untested, and would change the causal interpretation.
-- **One environment.** Whether the thrust-axis result generalises to other dynamics is unknown.
+- **Two environments, both simulated.** Both use idealised physics with no sensor noise, actuator lag, or wind.
+Whether disagreement behaves the same under real sensing is untested.
+- **The `[100:200]` window is unconfirmed.** It was selected after seeing confirmatory results and needs a third, untouched seed range to become a result rather than a direction.

 ---

+## 12. Where this goes next

+Attempt 4 narrows the problem: the question is not whether uncertainty exists in a control policy, but whether any statistic makes it visible **early enough to act on**.
+Ensemble action disagreement does not.
+Four directions remain open, roughly in increasing order of cost:

+1. **Critic disagreement instead of actor disagreement.** The current signal asks what the members would *do*.
+The critics estimate what the current state is *worth* — a quantity that already encodes the future, and so may lead rather than lag.
+The critics are already trained; only the readout changes.
+2. **Sequence models over the disagreement trace.** Replacing a hand-chosen summary statistic (mean over a window) with a small temporal model removes the window- selection problem entirely.
+Sample size is the binding constraint.
+3. **Model-based lookahead.** Learn the dynamics, roll the current policy forward, flag trajectories that enter failure regions.
+Directly addresses the lagging- indicator problem, at the cost of training a separate world model.
+4. **Reachability analysis / control barrier functions.** Formal rather than learned: guarantees about which states can still be recovered from.
+The strongest answer, and the one furthest from the methods used here.

+---

-## 11. Related
+## 13. Related

 - [`rl-fundamentals`](https://github.com/baturalpoz06/rl-fundamentals) — DQN and PPO
   implemented from scratch on CartPole